freedomofpress/securedrop/docs/terminology.rst

-Depending on your threat model, you may wish to only use one-time use media (such as CD-R or DVD-R) for transferring files to and from the SVS.
+Depending on your threat model, you may wish to only use one-time use media (such as CD-R or DVD-R) for transferring files to and from the *SVS*.
 While doing so is cumbersome, it reduces the risk of malware (that could be run simply by opening a malicious submission) exfiltrating sensitive data, such as the private key used to decrypt submissions or the content of decrypted submissions.